LLNL/zfp/docs/source/modes.rst

 |zfp| accepts one or more parameters for specifying how the data is to be
 compressed to meet various constraints on accuracy or size.
-At a high level, there are four different compression modes that are mutually
+At a high level, there are five different compression modes that are mutually
 exclusive:
 :ref:`expert <mode-expert>`,
 :ref:`fixed-rate <mode-fixed-rate>`,
-:ref:`fixed-precision <mode-fixed-precision>`, and
+:ref:`fixed-precision <mode-fixed-precision>`,
+:ref:`fixed-accuracy <mode-fixed-accuracy>`, and
-:ref:`fixed-accuracy <mode-fixed-accuracy>` mode.
+:ref:`reversible <mode-reversible>` mode.
 The user has to select one of these modes and its corresponding parameters.
 In streaming I/O applications, the :ref:`fixed-accuracy mode <mode-fixed-accuracy>` is preferred, as